-Where To Go Pumpkin Picking in Westchester and the Hudson Valley
+11 Pumpkin Patches in Westchester and the Hudson Valley

-We've rounded up our favorite places to go pumpkin picking in Westchester and the Hudson Valley.
-Sure, you can buy your pumpkins from the supermarket or your local nursery, but if you're looking for a more authentic experience, head to one of these nearby farms, many of which offer fall fun activities like hayrides, corn mazes, petting zoos, and more.
+While you can buy pumpkins from the supermarket or your local nursery, if you're looking for a more authentic experience, nothing beats a visit to one of these pumpkin patches in Westchester and the Hudson Valley.
+At these nearby farms, you'll also find fun, seasonal activities like hayrides, corn mazes, petting zoos, and more.

 This family-run farm offers pumpkin picking daily.
-On weekends through October, enjoy Fall Festivals with apple picking, farm animals, pony rides, bouncy castles, hayrides, apple cannons(!), and more.
+On weekends through October, enjoy fall festivals with apple picking, farm animals, pony rides, bouncy castles, hayrides, apple cannons, and more.
 The farm also offers homemade doughnuts, cider, produce, and fresh eggs for purchase.
-There is a $5 admission fee, plus the cost of activities, which varies.
-Groups of 10 or more are advised to call ahead to reserve.

 Stroll through the fields to find the perfect pumpkin at Outhouse Orchards.
 Photo by Susan Miele

-It's a one-stop shop for both apple and pumpkin picking at Outhouse Orchards, located across the street from Harvest Moon Farm & Orchard.
-In addition to a farm store and 15-minute hayrides, this site offers the added appeal of a full-fledged corn maze.
+It's a one-stop-shop for apple and pumpkin picking.
+Besides a farm store and 15-minute hayrides, this site offers the added appeal of a full-fledged corn maze.

-Wilkens offers pumpkin picking every day in October from 10am to 4:30pm.
-The farm recommends calling ahead to confirm.
-While you're there, check out the three farm markets for homemade cider, freshly baked pies, doughnuts, and strudel sticks, as well as the Country Market store for gift and decor items.
+Wilkens Fruit and Fir Farm is open every day but Tuesday; call ahead to confirm hours.
+While you're there, check out the farm market for homemade cider, freshly baked pies, doughnuts, and strudel sticks.
+The Country Market store sells gifts and decor items.
 There's also a corn maze for added fall fun.

-Primarily a beef and poultry farm, Pierson's will begin its 2019 pumpkin-picking season on the last weekend in September.
+Primarily a beef and poultry farm, Pierson's begins its 2020 pumpkin-picking season Saturday, September 19.
 In addition to selecting that orange beauty, families can have the full farm-fun package with two corn mazes, a petting zoo, play area, hayrides, a farm store, and more.
 The shop offers Halloween decor, local honey, produce, and more.

 Take a free hayride to the pumpkin patch (or catch a ride in a wagon) at Wright Family Farm.
 Photo by Lisa Johnston